JustGibas/Q-DimensionalField/README.md

-# VoxelSpace
+# Q-DimensionalField

-VoxelSpace is a VR/AR/XR game that uses voxel chunks to create a global server.
+Q-DimensionalField is a VR/AR/XR game that uses voxel chunks to create a global server.

 ## Directory Structure